daattali/daattali.github.io/_posts/2015-12-07-building-shiny-apps-tutorial.md

 ## 14.1 Shiny in Rmarkdown

 You can include Shiny inputs and outputs in an Rmarkdown document!
-This means that your Rmakdown document can be interactive.
+This means that your Rmarkdown document can be interactive.
 Learn more [here](http://rmarkdown.rstudio.com/authoring_shiny.html).
 Here's a simple example of how to include interactive Shiny elements in an Rmarkdown.

 ~~~
 ---